ADSL broadband

 If you just want to browse the web on your computer, then a slower ADSL connection might do.
 But if you have lots of devices, you stream media or are into online gaming, you’ll probably want to explore other options for faster speeds:

-FTTC is the most common type of fibre broadband in the UK, as FTTP – or full fibre – requires significant work to install across the country.
-Remember to check for data limits on these packages to find one that suits your usage needs.
+FTTC is the most common type of fibre broadband in the UK as FTTP – or full fibre – requires significant work to install across the country.

 Broadband speed is an important consideration for ADSL, cable and fibre.
 But there are a few more things to check when you compare broadband deals:

-• Freebies - some providers throw in offers, like free security software, shopping vouchers or streaming dongle.
+- Freebies – some providers throw in offers, like free security software, shopping vouchers or streaming dongles.

 How do I compare ADSL broadband deals?